Room CINE is inspired by Cuban cinema and its creators.

 - Large window to the exterior

-- Bathroom (hot and cold water) Air conditioner
+- Bathroom (hot and cold water), with a disable bar

 - Children’s bed available